MARKET SNAPSHOT: Dow Futures Point To Triple-digit Gain And Fresh Push Toward 26,000

 U.S. stock futures on Wednesday pointed to a rally at the open, setting up the Dow for a fresh move toward 26,000 after the index failed to close above that milestone.

-In focus are quarterly earnings from financial heavyweights, while traders will also be able to assess readings on industrial production and the housing market due later.
+In focus are quarterly earnings from financial heavyweights, and traders also will be able to assess readings on industrial production and the housing market due later.

 What are the main benchmarks doing?